Daily COVID-19 Update from Pennsylvania Health Department | ExBulletin

 Daily COVID-19 Update from Pennsylvania Health Department

+The Ministry of Health has also reported 64 additional deaths associated with the coronavirus.

-Pennsylvania, USA — The Pennsylvania Department of Health reported 4,247 new cases of coronavirus on Sunday, September 26.
-In addition to the 4,966 cases reported on Saturday, the state added a total of 9,213 cases over the weekend.
+US Pennsylvania — The Pennsylvania Department of Health aggregated 4,966 new cases of coronavirus on Saturday, September 25, bringing the total to 1,407,792 states.

-In Pennsylvania, there have been 1,412,039 cases of Covid-19 since the outbreak of the pandemic.

-The number of cases on Sunday includes 151 new cases in Luzerne County.
-Lackawanna County has added 86 new cases.
-Lycoming County had 67 people and the center had 65 people.

 View the CDCCOVID data tracker here.